persistenceOne/beth-price-feed/README.md

 bETH price calculation based on a next formula: `bETHPrice = ethPrice * stETHRate / bETHRate`, where:

-- `ethPrice` - current ETH price in USD, retrieved from chainlink's ETH/USD contract
+- `ethPrice` - current ETH/USD price retrieved from the Chainlink's ETH/USD feed contract
-- `stETHRate` - current stETH/ETH rate, retrieved from Curve's pool contract
+- `stETHRate` - current stETH/ETH spot price retrieved from the Curve stETH pool contract
-- `bETHRate` - current bETH/stETH rate, retrieved from AnchorVault contract.
-Value always greater or equal than 1.
+- `bETHRate` - current stETH/bETH rate retrieved from the AnchorVault contract.
+Always greater than or equal 1.

 Feed can use multiple Ethereum JSON-RPC nodes to improve fault-tolerance.